Mr-Xcoder/CodeGolf-Hackathon/Puzzle 2/Puzzle 2.md

 ### Task

-Given an integer **N** (positive for 1-indexing or non-negative for 0-indexing), your task is to output the sum of deltas bewteen the digits in that chunck (the differences between consecutive digits).
+Given an integer **N** (positive for 1-indexing or non-negative for 0-indexing), your task is to output the sum of deltas between the digits in that chunk (the differences between consecutive digits).

 ### Examples & Test cases